-A Clear Path for New Employees – Elements Often Overlooked
+Do you Have A Clear Path for Onboarding New Employees?

 We have a VP in our CareerNet Nation division that brought up an interesting situation in a Teams chat a few days ago.
 He wrote: